pranav1211/Beyondmebtw/Readme.md

 ### V 2.0 (3/3/25)
 - Launched Version 2 of the revamp
 - Old version can be viewed at [Beyond Me Btw V1](https://beyondmebtw.com/projects/V1)
+- Old Changelog can be viewed at [projects/V1/Readme.md]
 - Stopped updating Wix site due to too many bugs, blogs posted only on [Medium](https://blog.beyondmebtw.com)